freesewing/markdown/org/docs/faq/email-trouble/en.md

 ##### Users in France are more likely to run into this problem

-In France, several E-mail providers share the same filtering:
+In in France, several E-mail provider share the same filtering:

  - free.fr
  - laposte.net